 Clamping Force.
 When torqued to ANSI specifications, this is how much a bolt will hold before it becomes loose due to stretch (bolts stretch under tension--everything does).
-If the bolt cycles past this load, it will move around, the hole will be damamged, and something will break.
+If the bolt cycles past this load, it will move around, the hole will be damaged, and something will break.
 Additionally, this is beyond the working Load Limit (WLL), so we wshould never get here.

 Sheer Strength vs. Tensile Strength.
 Only important so that we understand that they are slightly different.
 Since most loads are a combination, the WLL is conservatively based on sheer strength.